In any organization, there is a way of making hierarchy in order to ensure smooth organizing of work to drive the business.

 Decentralization in an organization involves spreading power, accountability, and responsibility to various management levels.

-Decentralization in any organization has the flow of communication designed freely, so as the middle and lower management has full freedom to overlook the strategies for the organization.
+Decentralization in any organization has the flow of communication designed freely so that the middle and lower management has full freedom to overlook the strategies for the organization.

 Since the authority and power lie in the hands of middle and lower management.
 The decision-making process is faster and not so complex.